Notes on Predicting Off-Design

 The accuracy of this approach is certainly less for a TXV than for a fixed flow control, because the TXV opening is directly proportional to the specified superheat level.
 The accuracy of the experimentally measured superheat levels strongly impacts the valve setting at different ambients.
 The recommended approach for modeling TXVs without a charge balance would be, instead, to find the calculated superheat trend that matches the measured subcooling trend with ambient for a TXV system (as measurements of subcooling levels are more stable).
 This model-calculated required superheat trend would then be specified with the ambient control option along with the TXV hardware specifications.
 (Note that the superheat that controls the TXV is the evaporator exit value rather than the compressor inlet levels specified by the user, so any suction line heat transfer rate or delta-T needs to be accounted for here appropriately in any case.)

-where the superheat level is fixed and a simple fixed opening orifice model
+the superheat level is fixed and a simple fixed opening orifice model of some

-of some type is used.
-Similar results can be obtained in our model by selecting
+type is used.
+Similar results can be obtained in our model by selecting TXV

-TXV hardware characteristics and specifying a fixed superheat level.
-This
+hardware characteristics and specifying a fixed superheat level.
+This results in

-results in simulating a fixed opening TXV and is probably the least accurate
+simulating a fixed opening TXV and is probably the least accurate representation

-representation of the system performance trends with a TXV over a range
+of the system performance trends with a TXV over a range of operating

 Charge Balance Approaches